springernature/sushi/readme.md

 ### Headers

-To get a JSON file, this header can be set.
-However, JSON is the default so this header is not mandatory.
+We can deliver JSON or TSV files.
+JSON is the default so this header is not mandatory.

     Key: Accept
+    Value, one of the following:
-    Value: application/json
+    - application/json
+    - text/tab-separated-values

 ### Parameters

 For the Standard Views the parameters are `customer_id`, `api_key`, `begin_date`, `end_date`, and `platform`.